TRAP/NEUTER/RETURN

 - Kittens must be 8 weeks old and weigh at least 2 pounds.

-- All cats aged 3 months or older will be given a rabies vaccination because it is required by law.
+- All cats aged 3 months or older will be given a rabies vaccination because it is required by Hamilton County law.
+Cats will also be given an FVRCP vaccine and parasite treatment.

 - At no additional charge, trapped cats may be given antibiotics, subcutaneous fluids, tapeworm treatment, or other care recommended by our veterinarian at the time of surgery to help in their recovery and keep them healthy.